-• Python Image Library: it's used for taking screenshots of Windows desktop during the analysis.
+• Python Image Library: it's used for taking screenshots of the Windows desktop during the analysis.

-They are not strictly required by Cuckoo to work properly, but you are encouraged to install them if you want to have access to all features available.
+They are not strictly required by Cuckoo to work properly, but you are encouraged to install them if you want to have access to all available features.
 Make sure to download and install the proper packages according to your Python version.